Skip to main content

 • Hitachi taking over Pentaho meant falling interest in PDI and the technology eventually went closed source (in parts).

-• Edwin's Data Vault Engine arrived before the 2.0 standard became popular (an update to the DV 2.0 standard may have appeared after Millersoft started a conversion).
+• The Netherlands Data Vault Engine arrived before the 2.0 standard became popular (an update to the DV 2.0 standard may have appeared after Millersoft started a conversion).
 It was out of date and only supported MySQl and Postgres options.
 The code base was complex to amend even for experienced PDI developers.
 Adding new database types was difficult and it did not support new streaming workflows.
 There was no GUI and complex configuration was all in a spreadsheet.

 So what happened next?